 Throughout Ross’s trial, the presiding judge abused her discretion by repeatedly sustaining objections from the lead prosecutor, Serrin Turner, preventing the jury from hearing key testimony.
 She also blocked cross-examination that would have shown how unreliable the digital evidence used to convict Ross was.

 Trial Day 3

-The first to take the stand at trial was government witness DHS Special agent Jared Der-Yeghiayan who had spent two years and thousands of hours, under many aliases, on Silk Road and became a trusted moderator called cirrus.
-He actually helped run the Silk Road.
-Ultimately, the court banned any questioning of Der-Yeghiayan regarding his strongly held belief that, after a lengthy investigation and probable cause, DPR was Mark Karpeles, at the time CEO of the bitcoin exchange Mt.
-Gox.
-(He also testified that he believed that more than one person used the DPR identity)
+The first to take the stand at trial on January 16 2015, was government witness Special Agent Jared Der-Yeghiayan who had spent two years and thousands of hours, under many aliases, on Silk Road.
+He became a trusted moderator called “cirrus” and actually helped run the site.
+Joshua Dratel, Ross’s lawyer, attempted to question Der-Yeghiayan about his lengthy investigation of Mark Karpeles, who he believed was behind Silk Road.
+(He also believed that more than one person used the DPR identity).

 Technical and Forensic Witnesses